release-argus/Website/content/en/_index.md

   Alerting when a new release has been found.
 This can be done in many ways, e.g. discord, gotify, mattermost, pushbullet, pushover, slack, teams, telegram, with no (realistic) limit to the amount of messages that can be sent when a new release is found.
   {{% /blocks/feature %}}

-  {{% blocks/feature icon="fa-anchor" title="WebHooks" %}}
+  {{% blocks/feature icon="fa-anchor" title="Webhooks" %}}
-  WebHooks can be approved (or auto-approved) and sent when a new release has been found.
+  Webhooks can be approved (or auto-approved) and sent when a new release has been found.
   {{% /blocks/feature %}}

   {{% blocks/feature icon="fa-window-maximize" title="Web UI" %}}
-  Web UI to visually see the latest versions for the software you're tracking, as well as for approving the WebHooks for these new releases.
+  Web UI to visually see the latest versions for the software you're tracking, as well as for approving the Webhooks for these new releases.
   {{% /blocks/feature %}}
 {{% /blocks/section %}}